Coconut Turmeric Rice

 - Turmeric’s warm flavor adds a twist to plain rice.

-- I am using basmati rice but any rice you prefer can be used.
+- I am using basmati rice, but any rice you prefer can be used.
 For example, jasmine rice.
-Basmati gives us a nice fluffy and grainy texture when cooked with the right amount of water.
+Basmati gives us a nice, fluffy, and grainy texture when cooked with the right amount of water.

 Ingredients and substitutes

-- Onion - I like using red onions because they caramelize and add a nice sweetness to the rice.
-But you can use any onions you have on hand.
+- Onion – I like using red onions because they caramelize and add a nice sweetness to the rice.
+But you can also use any onions you have on hand.

-- Liquid - I often use chicken broth or stock, but vegetable works just as well.
+- Liquid – I often use chicken broth or stock, but vegetable broth works just as well.
 You can also use the same quantity of water.

-Coconut turmeric rice recipe
+Step-by-step: Coconut turmeric rice recipe

 Stovetop

-- Liquid - Add the coconut milk and simmer for a minute more followed by the broth or stock.
+- Liquid – Add the coconut milk and simmer for a minute more, followed by the broth or stock.
 Season with salt and pepper.

 - Rest – Once the 15 minutes are up, turn the heat off and leave the rice to rest for an additional 5 to 10 minutes.
 Open the lid and fluff the rice with a fork.

-Pro tip - Letting the rice rest will help excess moisture evaporate and make the rice fluffier. - Garnish with fresh parsley or cilantro and toasted almond flakes
+Pro tip – Letting the rice rest will help excess moisture evaporate and make the rice fluffier. - Garnish with fresh parsley or cilantro and toasted almond flakes.

 Instant pot